mounikamona155/training-content/02/C#Notes.md

 # Common Language Infrastructure (CLI)
 * This is the  infrastructure of .NET on how it is able to write your application in numerous programming language beyond C# and for your application to be run on any operating system
 ## General structure of the .Net
-* .Net
+* .Net - when you instal .Net sdk you get
-    * CLR
+    * **CLR**
-        * CLI
+        * CLI - Common Language Infrastructure (**.Net Languages**)
             * CLS
             * CTS
-        * Garbage Collector
+        * Garbage Collector - dispose unused objects of a program
-        * JIT Compiler
+        * JIT Compiler - to compile your IL to machine native code (binary code), its very fast
-    * Libraries
+    * **Libraries**

 ## CLS
 * Common Language Specification
-* It has defined rules and restrictions that every langauge must follow for it to be able to run the .NET framework
+* It has defined rules and restrictions that every langauge must follow for it to be able to run the .NET framework.
+Eg rules like Arrays index should start from 0, the langauges should be OOP.
 * Essentially a standardization to make sure a language won't do anything that will make it incompatible with .NET framework
 ## [CTS](https://www.c-sharpcorner.com/blogs/what-are-cts-and-cls-in-net)
 * Common Type System